saul-melo/bay/README.md

 # Bay

-An iOS, watchOS, macOS app showcasing a set of places in the Bay Area
+An iOS, watchOS, macOS app showcasing the Bay

 - Embedded Apple Maps sections display the location of each place
 - Ability to mark places as "Visited"